313 new cases of Covid-19 have been reported in Ireland

-23 patients are currently in intensive care with the virus.
+The number of patients in intensive care with the virus has fallen to 15.

 The figures released from the Department of Health on Friday did not contain information regarding deaths related to Covid-19.

 The Department of Health's statement said that the number of daily cases may also change due to future data validation.

 53 Covid-19 patients are hospitalised, of which 15 are in ICU.

 As of midnight, Thursday 17 June, we are reporting 313* confirmed cases of #COVID19.

 15 in ICU.
 53 in hospital.